haiwen/seafile-admin-docs/manual/deploy_pro/ldap_in_11.0.md

 ## Basic LDAP Integration

 The only requirement for Seafile to use LDAP for authentication is that there must be a unique identifier for each user in the LDAP server.
-Seafile can only use email-address-format user identifiers.
-So there are usually only two options for this unique identifier:
+This id should also be user-friendly as the users will use it as username when login.
+Below are some usual options for this unique identifier:

 - Email address: this is the most common choice.
 Most organizations assign unique email address for each member.
 - UserPrincipalName: this is a user attribute only available in Active Directory.
 It's format is `user-login-name@domain-name`, e.g. `john@example.com`.
 It's not a real email address, but it works fine as the unique identifier.

 Note, the identifier is stored in table `social_auth_usersocialauth` to map the identifier to internal user ID in Seafile.
+When this ID is changed in LDAP for a user, you only need to update `social_auth_usersocialauth` table.

 ### Integration Configuration